blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X3.md

 > “Whoever you find doing the actions of the people of Lot, kill the subject and the object.”
 >
 > Abu Dawud said: It was narrated by Sulayman bin Bilal on the authority of Amr bin Abi Amr in a similar manner, and it was narrated by Abbad bin Mansour on the authority of Ikrimah on the authority of Ibn Abbas R So it was narrated by Ibn Jurayj, on the authority of Ibrahim, on the authority of Dawud bin Al-Husayn, on the authority of Ikrimah, on the authority of Ibn Abbas, who narrated it.

+> Narrated Abdullah ibn Abbas:
+>
+> The Prophet (ﷺ) said: If you find anyone doing as Lot's people did, kill the one who does it, and the one to whom it is done.
+>
+> Abu Dawud said: A similar tradition has also been transmitted by Sulaiman b.
+Bilal from 'Amr b.
+Abi 'Umar.
+And 'Abbad b.
+Mansur transmitted it from 'Ikrimah on the authority of Ibn 'Abbas who transmitted it from the Prophet (ﷺ).
+It has also been transmitted by Ibn Juraij from Ibrahim from Dawud b.
+Al-Husain from 'Ikrimah on the authority of Ibn 'Abbas who transmitted it from the Prophet (ﷺ).

 4463